fm-or/tournament-planner/README.md

 ## Further Releases
 In the next release, we plan to enhance the tournament planner by introducing options such as external referees instead of referees from other teams.
 Following this, we intend to include other tournament phases besides the round-robin system, such as placement games.

-## Used Mixed-Integer Programming Problem
+## Solution Procedure and Mixed-Integer Programming Model
-An optimal tournament schedule is generated using a mixed-integer programming approach that ensures fairness through a two-stage process.

-First, the maximum number of consecutive games and breaks, as well as the maximum deviation from an even court deviation per team, are determined.
-Then, these bounds are used to create a schedule that minimizes the maximum deviation in games played on different sides for each team, as well as the referee assignments per team.
-If there is more than one group, constraints can ensure that only teams from other groups take over referee duties.

-The process repeatedly reduces the number of consecutive games and breaks (to minimize the deviations between the teams) and maximum deviation from an even court deviation until no feasible schedule results.
+The tournament schedule is generated using a mixed-integer programming model.
+Its objective minimizes the sum of the maximum number of referee assignments per team and the maximum imbalance in court side assignments per team.
+Constraints can ensure that referee duties are assigned only between teams from different groups when multiple groups exist.

+The remaining fairness measures are incorporated by iteratively adjusting their corresponding limits:

+- Maximum consecutive games allowed for each team,
+- Maximum consecutive breaks allowed for each team,
+- Maximum deviation from an even court assignment per team.

+The procedure follows these steps:

+1. *Consecutive games*: Start with the minimum allowed maximum number of consecutive games.
+Keep breaks and court deviation limits at their upper bounds.
+If no feasible schedule exists, increment the consecutive games limit until feasibility is achieved.
+If feasible schedule is found, fix this value.

+2. *Consecutive breaks*: Start with the minimum allowed maximum, with court deviation limit at the upper bound.
+If infeasible, increment the break limit until a feasible schedule is found.
+If feasible schedule is found, fix this value.

+3. *Court deviation*: Start with the minimum deviation.
+If infeasible, increment as needed until feasibility.
+Once feasible, the tournament planner terminates with optimized referee assignments and minimized side deviations.

-A problem instance is characterized by the following sets: groups, which then include a set of teams, time blocks for games, and available courts.
+To model the problem the following sets are used: groups, which then include a set of teams, time blocks for games, and available courts.

 Notation | Description
 ---: | :---